Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Strong-field photon dynamics and spectral signatures of coherent quantum GD hairy black holes

-Fig.~\ref{fig40} shows the photon radius $R_\gamma$ (in units of $R_{\rm M}$) as a function of $R_{\rm s}/R_{\rm M}$ for different values of the hairy parameter $\alpha$, with $R_{\rm Q}/R_{\rm M}=0.1$ (left panel) and $R_{\rm Q}/R_{\rm M}=0.3$ (right panel).
-For each fixed value of $\alpha$, the photon ring becomes slightly smaller as the ratio $R_{\rm Q}/R_{\rm M}$ increases, while for fixed $R_{\rm Q}/R_{\rm M}$ the photon radius increases with $\alpha$, indicating the photon ring increases due to GD hair.
-At small and intermediate values of $R_{\rm s}/R_{\rm M}$, increasing $\alpha$ leads to photon radii larger than the classical (quantum RN) value and extends the admissible range of $R_{\rm s}/R_{\rm M}$ before the disappearance of circular photon orbits.
+{Fig.~\ref{fig40} shows the photon ring radius $R_\gamma$ (in units of $R_{\rm M}$) as a function of $R_{\rm s}/R_{\rm M}$ for different values of the GD hairy parameter $\alpha$, with $R_{\rm Q}/R_{\rm M}=0.2$ (left panel) and $R_{\rm Q}/R_{\rm M}=0.3$ (right panel).
+For each value of $\alpha$, the photon ring becomes slightly smaller as the ratio $R_{\rm Q}/R_{\rm M}$ increases, while for fixed $R_{\rm Q}/R_{\rm M}$ the photon radius decreases with $\alpha$, indicating the photon ring decreases due to GD hair.
+At small and intermediate values of $R_{\rm s}/R_{\rm M}$, increasing $\alpha$ leads to photon radii smaller than the classical value and extends the admissible range of $R_{\rm s}/R_{\rm M}$ before the disappearance of circular photon orbits.
 However, for each fixed $\alpha$ there exists a critical regime in which the photon ring becomes smaller than that of the quantum RN black hole.
-In the weak-hair limit, all curves approach the classical photon radius, ensuring consistency with the standard case.
+In the weak-hair limit, all curves approach the classical photon radius, ensuring consistency with the standard case.}